swcarpentry/DEPRECATED-boot-camps/Python/3_documenting_code.md

 # Good Programming Practice - Documenting Code

-In the last session you learned how to package code into functions and to package functions into modules (also called libraries).
+In the [last session](2_functions_and_modules.md) you learned how to package code into functions and to package functions into modules (also called libraries).
 Functions and modules let you easily design, write and package your code so that it is easy to understand and easily reusable.
 However, to share the code, and really understand what it works, you need to add documentation.

-You have already seen documentation using using python "help()".
-For example, lets look at the documentation for the "string" module that we used in the first session.
+You have already seen documentation using python "help()".
+For example, lets look at the documentation for the "string" module that we used in the [first session](1_lists_and_dictionaries.md).

     $ ipython
     $ import string